Ridham-Savaliya/weather-app-html-css-javascript-API-/README.md

 # weather-app--html-css-javascript-API-
-I created a weather app using html,scc,javascript and API which displays current place temperature,wind speed and also displays the current situation using API(Openweathermap.org)...) hello Guys So this is my weather app
+I created a weather app using html, CSS,javascript and API which displays current place temperature,wind speed and also displays the current situation using API(Openweathermap.org). hello Guys So this is my weather app

 #output